department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 ### Annotation Librarian

+The AnnotationLibrarian is a helper class that performs many of the common functions needed by Annotation Engines.
+Functionality includes methods such as getAllAnotationsOfType(), getFirstAnnotationOfType(), mergeAnnotations().

+### Annotation Pattern Annotator(APA)

 Building on Annotation Librarian ideas, the AnnotationPatternAnnotator mirrors regular expression functionality to manipulate annotations.
 It uses a resource file that contains regular expressions that include tagged annotation types combined with standard regular expressions syntax.
 Additionally, part of the pattern can be separated as an Anchor feature, where a new annotation is created for the tagged snippet.

-### Annotation Pattern Annotator(APA)

 The behavior of Annotation Pattern is very similar to the Java Regex Package's Pattern and Matcher classes.
 The AnnotationPattern Object is created using the simple syntax :